-- partner.

-- 1 Which of the things in Exercise 1 do you have on your mobile phone?

-- 2 Which of the things do you have at home?

-- Vocabulary Bank page 130
+- 2 Ask and answer the questions with a partner. - 1 Which of the things in Exercise 1 do you have on your mobile phone? - 2 Which of the things do you have at home? - Vocabulary bank • page 130

 Listening A conversation